June 12, 2014 Kipelach versus rugelach

-I always ask my groups what the above pastries are, and invariably a few people will call out rugelach.
+I always ask my groups what the above pastries are.
+And invariably a few people will say “why, rugelach!”
 I ask if they know of another name for it, and not once has anyone ever said kipelach.

-Actually, the origin of both names are worth looking at.
-According to the Nibble,“Its name [rugelach] comes from the Yiddish “rugel,” or royal, and it goes by other names such as kipfel (in Hungary and the Czech Republic) and horns of plenty (in non-Jewish areas of the U.S., where people “rugelach” may not easily roll off the tongue).”
+Actually, the origins of both names are worth looking at.
+According to the Nibble, “Its name [rugelach] comes from the Yiddish “rugel,” or royal, and it goes by other names such as kipfel (in Hungary and the Czech Republic) and horns of plenty (in non-Jewish areas of the U.S., where people “rugelach” may not easily roll off the tongue).”

 However, I never heard of the Yiddish word “rugel”.
 For regal, we used a Hebrew adaption of malchusdig or maybe the Yiddish keniglech or prechtig.

 The encyclopedia of Jewish food has a long entry on the kipfel:

 “Austrian bakers originally called the little pointed loaves of white bread zipfel (German meaning “corner/tip”), also spelled ciphel.
 Zipfel is still used, in conjunction with polster (cushion/padding); polsterzipfel refers to a jam-filled Austrian cookie, also known as Vienna kipfel and in Germany as hasenörchen (little rabbit ears).
 Meanwhile, the Viennese took to mispronouncing the pointed breads as kipfel, and the word soon becoming a synonym for the German hörnchen (crescent).

 “In Yiddish, the word kipfel came to specify crescent cookies, both leavened and unleavened, and not the croissant bread.
 One form of the cookies, nusskipferlin (nut crescents), still ranks among the favorite Ashkenazic cookies.
 Toward the end of the nineteenth century, Jewish immigrants brought the kipfel to America…